Interviews and FAQs

 When is my first day on rotations?

 Typically, June 23 or June 24.
-We offset the early start by setting aside one week of protected vacation time for interns at the close of intern year.
+We offset the early start with a week of protected vacation time at the end of intern year.

 Is relocation assistance available?

 Yes.
-The University of Minnesota Relocation Assistance Program is available to help ease the transition of moving into a new community.
+The University of Minnesota Relocation Assistance Program can ease the transition.
 They provide information on moving companies, housing, child and elder care, school systems, diversity, community resources, and job search services for spouses and partners.

 Do most residents rent or buy homes?